Description of Tule

 All hunters are required to have in their possession all

-necessary state licenses and duck stamps and permits.
+necessary state and federal licenses, stamps or validations and permits.

 Ducks are the most commonly hunted species on Tule Lake Refuge.